ChristySegunto/ChristySegunto/README.md

-<h2 align="center">Aspiring Software Developer from Manila, Philippines.
+<h2 align="center">Web Developer from Manila, Philippines.
 Dedicated to innovating thru coding.
 Pushing the boundaries of what is possible in the tech world.<br><br></h2>

 - 🌱 Currently learning React Native